 We are Overweight equities and expect it to outperform other traditional assets.
-A recovery in growth and earnings along with easing financial conditions amid better valuations are key drivers supporting are positive view.
+A likely recovery in domestic growth and earnings amid easing financial conditions and better valuations post the recent correction, are key drivers supporting are positive view.
 India's superior macro fundamentals relative to peers and strong domestic investor inflows are other tailwinds.
-We expect volatility to stay elevated in the near term given uncertainty regarding Trump's policy priorities and its impact on financial markets.
+We expect volatility to stay elevated in the near-term as investors asses the economic and earnings impact of US reciprocal trade tariffs.
 Within equities, we are overweight large-cap equities given higher margin of safety in terms of earnings and valuations.